Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Related Work

 The further connections with this latter theory are also worth mentioning: threshold coalescing and annihilating random walks, where several particles have to be present at a site for interaction with the new particle to occur, have previously been studied (e.g. \cite{stephenson-threshold}) in the interacting particle systems literature.
 Compared to this work our results differ in an important respect: instead of working on a lattice like ${\bf Z}^{d}$ our result considers the case of a finite hypergraph.
 Remarkably few results in this area (e.g. \cite{donnelly-welsh-coloring}, \cite{donnelly-welsh-interacting}, see also \cite{aldous-fill-book} Chapter 14) consider the case of a finite graph topology, much less that of a finite hypergraph.

 Finally, we briefly discuss the connections between the dynamical model studied in this paper and the Statistical Physics of social dynamics \cite{castellano2009statistical}.
-As stated, a model insipired by the sociological theory of {\em social balance} \cite{heider-book} that originated in the Statistical Physics literature \cite{redner-balance,antal2005dynamics}, was the original motivation for our work \cite{istrate-balance}.
-We do not see how to sensibly extend the model in \cite{redner-balance,antal2005dynamics} so that it corresponds to our generalization of annihilating random walks.
-On the other hand such walks correspond via {\em duality} (see \cite{aldous-fill-book} Chapter 14 and \cite{griffeath-ips}) to a fundamental model of opinion dynamics, the {\em antivoter model}. ''Cyclic'' extensions of antivoter models have been investigated as well (e.g. \cite{griffeath1987survival,bramson1989flux}), and we can define such a ``cyclic'' extension that corresponds via duality to our ${\bf Z}_{p}$-generalization of annihilating random walks.
-Details (and a more complete study of our system as a Markov chain) are left for future work.
+As stated, a model inspired by the sociological theory of {\em social balance} \cite{heider-book} that originated in the Statistical Physics literature \cite{redner-balance,antal2005dynamics}, was the original motivation for our work \cite{istrate-balance}.
+The model in this paper shares with the one in \cite{istrate-balance} a similar relationship to the one between the Potts and Ising models.
+In our case, however, we do not see how to sensibly extend the model in \cite{redner-balance,antal2005dynamics} so that it corresponds to our generalization of annihilating random walks.
+On the other hand such walks correspond via {\em duality} (see \cite{aldous-fill-book} Chapter 14 and \cite{griffeath-ips}) to a fundamental model of opinion dynamics, the {\em antivoter model}. ''Cyclic'' extensions of antivoter models have been investigated as well (e.g. \cite{griffeath1987survival,bramson1989flux}), and we can probably define such a ``cyclic'' extension that corresponds via duality to our ${\bf Z}_{p}$-generalization of annihilating random walks.
+This (and a more complete study of our system as a Markov chain) are left for subsequent work.